stewart-milberger/Lik/README.md

 Photography is mainstream.
 Everyone is capable of taking a great photo, but what determines the photo’s quality?
 In such a competitive industry, I’m interested in what sets one apart from many.
 Peter Lik holds the record for the most expensive photo ever sold, but is his keen eye really worth $6 million for one photo?
 This analysis aims to identify characteristics or distinguishing features of his photos to set a world-class photographer apart from any average Joe.

 ## Goal
-This project aims to build a convolutional neural net to classify images as either a Peter Lik photograph or not.
+Build a convolutional neural net to classify images as either a Peter Lik photograph or not.
+Instead of using AWS or other cloud services, use limited hardware(Ryzen 7 CPU and a Radeon RX 580 GPU) to achieve reasonable classification accuracy.

 ## Images